 In April of 1989, over 200 students from West Charlotte Senior High School (NC) gathered at a party.
 A carload of young men from a rival school showed up armed and looking for trouble.
 As teens panicked, 17-year-old Alex Orange stepped forward.
 Alex, a fullback on the West Charlotte football team, was a young man who looked out for other people.
 Alex told the intruders this was no place for violence.
 Sadly, shots were fired and, surrounded by shaken friends and schoolmates, Alex lost his life to gun violence.
 The following week, students joined together in their grief and vowed that something was going to change, and change for the better!
 Dawne Orange lost a son, Angie Bynum lost her best friend, and Gary Weart lost a student and an athlete…out of their tenacity to transform their grief into action and ensure Alex’s death was not in vain, Students Against Violence Everywhere (SAVE) was born.

-Mark is father of Daniel Barden, one of 20 first-graders murdered at Sandy Hook Elementary School along with six educators.
+Mark is the father of Daniel Barden, one of 20 first-graders murdered at Sandy Hook Elementary School along with six educators.
 Mark has dedicated himself to bringing people together to find sensible solutions that will prevent future tragedies.
-As co-founder and CEO of the Sandy Hook Promise Action Fund, Mark focuses on policy and outreach efforts designed to protect kids in schools, homes, and communities.
+Mark focuses on policy and outreach efforts designed to protect kids in schools, homes, and communities.

-Nicole, mother of Dylan Hockley who was, killed at Sandy Hook Elementary School, is co-founder and CEO of Sandy Hook Promise.
+Nicole is the mother of Dylan Hockley who was killed at Sandy Hook Elementary School.
 She is a frequent speaker and media contributor, raising awareness of the warning signs of potential violence, suicide, or self-harm, the power of youth leadership, and the importance of a holistic approach to ending the epidemic of gun violence in the United States.

 Friday, April 19, 2024